hilton/hilton.github.com/blog/_posts/2024-10-29-reaction-emoji.md

 And unless you write novels, you probably can’t write emotion well, and shouldn’t try.

 Emoji lower the stakes for misinterpretation by limiting a team’s emotional vocabulary.
-Ironically, people who grew up with a limited ability to express or recognise emotions, this emoji vocabulary may help them achieve richer emotional communication, not less.
+Ironically, for people who grew up with a limited ability to express or recognise emotions, this emoji vocabulary may help them achieve richer emotional communication, not less.

 We can separate reaction emoji into broad categories - such as _more_ or _less positive_: